The Honourable Kim Beazley AC

 Prior to being installed as Governor, Mr Beazley dedicated almost three decades to a career in Federal Parliament, representing the WA seats of Brand and Swan.

 In 2009, Mr Beazley was awarded the Companion of the Order of Australia for service to the Parliament of Australia through contributions to the development of government policies in relation to defence and international relations, and as an advocate for Indigenous people, and to the community.

-Mr Beazley was born in Perth.
+Mr Beazley was born in Perth, Western Australia.
 He completed a Bachelor of Arts and Master of Arts at the University of Western Australia.
-He was awarded the Rhodes Scholarship for Western Australia in 1973 and completed a Masters of Philosophy at Oxford University.
-He has an honorary doctorate from the University of Notre Dame (Western Australia).
-He is married and has three daughters.
+In 1973, he was awarded the Rhodes Scholarship for Western Australia and completed a Masters of Philosophy at Oxford University.